sapient007/gcp-demo1/dataflow-etl/README.md

 ## ETL prerequisites

-You will need to create a Bigquery dataset in your project.
-If you use the default job options, create a datased named `chicagotaxi`.
+You will need to create a BQ dataset in your project.
+If you use the default job options, create a dataset named `chicagotaxi`.
 It can be named anything and customized in job options.
-If you do not specifiy a service account for the Dataflow job to use (`--serviceAccount`), it will use the project's default Compute Engine service account.
+If you do not specify a service account for the Dataflow job to use (`--serviceAccount`), it will use the project's default Compute Engine service account.
 Either the default GCE or the provided service account for the workers must be have read and write access to the dataset.

 ### Using the shuffle service